-- The Oregon Medical Marijuana Act (OMMA) protects medical marijuana users who comply with its requirements from Oregon criminal prosecution for production, possession, or delivery of marijuana.
+- The Oregon Medical Marijuana Act (OMMA) protects medical marijuana users in the state of Oregon who comply with its requirements from criminal prosecution for production, possession, or delivery of marijuana.

-- The Oregon Department of Justice has advised the Oregon Health Authority’s Oregon Public Health Division that the OMMA neither protects marijuana plants from seizure nor individuals from prosecution if the federal government chooses to take action against patients, caregivers or growers under the federal Controlled Substances Act.
+- The OMMA neither protects marijuana plants from seizure nor individuals from prosecution if the federal government chooses to take action against patients, caregivers or growers under the federal Controlled Substances Act.

 - The OMMP cannot supply you with seeds, starter plants, or give you advice on how to grow medical marijuana.

-- A grower may be reimbursed for the cost of supplies and utilities associated with the production of medical marijuana; the Act does not allow reimbursement for labor or any other costs.
+- A patient may reimburse his or her grower for the cost of supplies and utilities associated with the production of his or her medical marijuana; the Act does not allow reimbursement for labor or any other costs.

-- All usable marijuana, plants, seedlings and seeds are the property of the patient and must be returned to the patient upon request.
+- All usable marijuana, plants, seedlings and starts are the property of the patient and must be returned to the patient upon request.

 - Usable marijuana, seeds, or live plants may be transferred to another registered cardholder as long as the transferred amount is within the legal limits allowed per ORS 407.300 through 475.346.